microsoft/DataConnectors/docs/m-extensions.md

 7. Copy the extension file into this directory
 8. Restart Power BI Desktop

 > **Note:** Setting the environment variable (Step 5) is temporary.
 Extensibility can be enabled as a Preview Feature in Power BI Desktop starting the June release.
-Also note that starting in the June release, the default file exchange will be changed to .pqx.
+Also note that starting in the June release, the default file extension will be changed to .pqx.

 We are currently working on enabling a central marketplace/distribution mechanism for Data Connectors.
 In the meantime, ISVs interested in distributing their connectors with Power BI Desktop can contact DataConnectors@microsoft.com.